16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

 - vec1: input float vector to modify as x
 - vec2: input float vector to modify as y

-This function creates a VecBasicComputeFloat2 type for doing math with on the GPU
+This function creates a VecBasicComputeFloat2 type for doing math with and on the GPU
 **(The Created VecBasicComputeFloat2 compute system integers are unique to the system type - DO NOT draw using values created with others since they may not relate to anything outside this systems).**
 ---
 ```